 The latest version of aumi (2.0.1) was released on Jan 17, 2020.

 The key features of aumi are listed below:

 - Keep track of your mood with periodic notifications.

 - Log your activity throughout the day.

-- View your mood and energy levels over time at a glance, using graphs.
+- View how your mood and energy level changes over time at a glance, using graphs.

-- Use the widgets in order to record your mood and energy levels.
+- Use the widgets to record your mood and energy levels.

 - Add a quick contact to get help in an emergency.

 Mood tracking allows you to track your mood using the app or periodic notifications.
 You can then look back at your mood over the last week.
 This makes it easier for you to see when you have had a difficult day, which would indicate that you would need to try to take some time to recover.
 It also means that you can try to identify patterns in, for example, anxiety.

 Another part is energy accounting.
 You give your activities ‘Energy Impact Scores’.
 These scores are between -10 and 10. -10 would indicate that the activity is completely exhausting and 10 indicates that the activity gives you a lot of energy.
 As activities are recorded, your energy level for the day is updated.
 You can also look back at your energy level graphs over the last week.
 All of the energy accounting uses a traffic light colour coding system.